- Special event

-The House itself will not be open - the history will be spread out among our 30 acres of gardens and grounds, in separate 'time bubbles'.
+The history will be spread out among our 30 acres of gardens and grounds, in separate 'time bubbles'.
 Kentwell's Gardens are extensive and provide quiet space for comfortable relaxation in beautiful surroundings.
 Visitors should have little problem in keeping socially distant from others!

 The event this year will be different in format from our previous War Weekends, due to current restrictions and regulations.
 However, the Ministry for Information can confirm that it will still be an interesting and informative day out for the whole family!

-This year, we have Tudor Archers, a Regency Recruiting Party and attendant surgeon, WWI VAD and Army, 1919 Hospital Supplies ladies, WWII Suffolk Regiment, The Soil Cinderellas Land Army display and the 1960s Peace Camp, all spread out around the gardens and grounds for you to enjoy.
+This year, we have Vikings, Tudor Archers, a Regency Recruiting Party and attendant surgeon, a Boer War army camp, an Edwardian hospital, WWI Army, 1919 Hospital Supplies ladies, WWII Home Guard and Suffolk Regiment and the 1960s Peace Camp, all spread out around the gardens and grounds for you to enjoy.

-Refreshments: we are pleased to offer refreshments as a take-out service, for our visitors to enjoy outdoors.
-We have tea, coffee, cake and ice creams, as well as home-cooked savoury cold snacks.
+Refreshments: we are pleased to offer light lunches and refreshments as a take-out service, for our visitors to enjoy outdoors.
+We have tea, coffee and cake, as well as home-cooked savoury food.
 We also have a selection of cold drinks and bottled water.

-Facilities: the loos near the tearoom area will be available for use, on a one-out/one-in basis.
-We ask all visitors to wash their hands upon entering as well as leaving these facilities.
+Facilities: the loos near the Tea Garden area will be available for use, on a one-family-out/one-in basis.
+We ask all visitors to wash their hands upon entering as well as when leaving these facilities.

 Accessibility: the majority of the gardens are accessible by wheelchair in good weather, via good pathways and firm, lawned or mown grass tracks.

-Dogs: no dogs, except guide dogs, are permitted within the grounds - sorry.
+Dogs: no dogs, except guide dogs, are permitted within the grounds.

 Tickets & prices